 I need to update my readers at Nexsen Pruet (Goodwill’s Law Firm) on what I have been doing since late last summer.
-I filed a FOIA request with the US Department of Labor in September of 2012 to get information about the payment of sub-minimum wages to disabled employees of Goodwill.
-On five different occasions I sent registered letters to various offices within the DOL to try and get them to give me the information which any citizen is legally entitled to.
+I filed an FOIA request with the US Department of Labor in September of 2012 to get information about the payment of subminimum wages to disabled employees of Goodwill.
+On five different occasions, I sent registered letters to various offices within the DOL to try and get them to give me the information which any citizen is legally entitled to.

 After over four months of wasted efforts, I finally got an email from Sonia Melendez asking me exactly what I needed in the way of information.
 She indicated that she would work to resolve this matter.
 I responded with this email: